pepegar/hammock/docs/src/main/tut/index.md

 `Sync`.
 There are already several types you can use out of the box, for example:

+* `cats.effect.IO`: An `IO` type for the cats ecosystem.
-* `Future`: There are lots of applications out there that express their `IO` effects with `Future`, you can still use it!
+* `scala.concurrent.Future`: There are lots of applications out there that express their `IO` effects with `Future`, you can still use it!
-* `Try`: You don't care of blocking current thread? go ahead, use it!
+* `scala.util.Try`: You don't care of blocking current thread? go ahead, use it!
 * `monix/Task`: Great implementation of a concurrency monad.
 You can learn more about it [here](https://monix.io/)